SysBioChalmers/FALCONET/README.md

-# fastgraphGEM
+# FALCON
-This repository contains R scripts for package fastgraphGEM.
+This repository contains R scripts for package FALCON.
 * Last update: 2019-04-17

 ## Overview
-R package – fastgraphGEM is especially designed to draw and visualize the metabolic maps for GEMs models in large scale.
-Together with cellDesigner, fastgraphGEM also make it possible to map multi-layers omics data onto the metabolic map in an easy way.
+R package – FALCON (FAst visuaLization of COmputational Networks) is especially designed to draw and visualize the metabolic maps for GEMs models in large scale.
+Together with cellDesigner, FALCON also make it possible to map multi-layers omics data onto the metabolic map in an easy way.

 ## Installation